Struggling to get interviews?

 Note the type of contract work

-This clarification ensures employers understand that the roles were temporary by design and that the nature of your work involved contracts.
+This clarification ensures employers understand that the roles were temporary by design.

 Freelance Graphic Designer – Independent Contractor | February 20XX – Present